Martin Luther (1953 film)

 The film was commercially very successful.

 Summary

 The time frame of the film is 1505–1530: Luther's entrance into St. Augustine's Monastery in Erfurt to the presentation of the Augsburg Confession.
-It recounts Martin Luther's struggle to find God's mercy: his discovery of the gospel in Romans 1:17, the posting of the Ninety-five theses, and the subsequent controversy, which led to Luther's being separated from the church of Rome.
-It shows Luther's resistance to the forces of radicalism, and his work to establish and maintain the evangelical movement of his day.
-The dramatic climax of the film is Luther's "Here I Stand" speech before the 1521 Diet of Worms, and the grand finale is the singing of "A Mighty Fortress Is Our God" by Luther's congregation.
+It recounts Martin Luther's struggle to find God's mercy: his discovery of the gospel in Romans 1:17, the posting of the Ninety-five Theses in 1517, and the subsequent controversy with the Roman Catholic Church, which led to Luther's excommunication in a 1520 papal bull.
+The film shows Luther's resistance to the forces of radicalism, and his work to establish and maintain the evangelical movement of his day.
+The dramatic climax of the film is Luther's "Here I Stand" speech before Emperor Charles V at the 1521 Diet of Worms, and the grand finale is the singing of "A Mighty Fortress Is Our God" by Luther's congregation.